Kate Spade 24-Hour Flash Deal: Get This $300 Crossbody Bag for Just $89 - E! Online

 Kate Spade Staci Square Crossbody

-This bag is on sale in five colors: black, mint, pale yellow, pastel blue, and a beige multicolor style.
+This bag is on sale in black, mint, pale yellow, and pastel blue.

 If you need a little more convincing before you shop, check out these rave reviews from Kate Spade shoppers.